BetweenWalls/Journey/README.md

 ## Overview
 This filter provides sane default settings in a classic style.

-Most items are shown at level 1; junk items are gradually hidden as your character levels up.
-These display changes occur until level 90, afterwhich no additional changes are made.
+Most items are shown at level 1; the filter gradually becomes more strict as your character levels up to 90+.
 The filter file includes descriptions for what is hidden at which levels.

 ## Features
-* Mostly follows classic style (it still looks like D2)
+* mostly follows classic style (it still looks like D2)
-* Non-Equipment more clearly distinguished from Equipment (gems, jewels, charms)
+* non-equipment more clearly distinguished from equipment (gems, jewels, charms)
-* unique/set highlighting based on individual item value
+* unique/set/other items highlighted based on their usefulness
-* amount of individual skills shown
-* value of highest individual skill shown
+* regular items displayed with amount of skills and highest skill value
-* rules for unique/set items with shared bases or natural sockets
-* self-repairing eth uniques are distinguished from other eth uniques
-* dynamic display for high-price sellable items
+* dynamic display for high-price sellable items (more prices are shown the poorer you are)
-* popular crafting ingredients shown with codified recipes
+* popular crafting ingredients marked with codified recipes
-* useful bases for runewords are shown
-* useful magic items such as +3 Warcries 'BO sticks' or those with 4+ to any skill are shown
+* natural sockets shown for unidentified unique/set items
+* enhanced damage/defense shown for superior items
 * identified relics show their tier
+* shopping for valuable items from merchants made easier

 ## Installation
 Follow the [wiki instructions](https://pathofdiablo.com/wiki/index.php?title=List_of_Loot_Filters#How_to_Use) and use the direct URL: